French-Noodles/noodles-wrapper/README.md

 just replace the inputs with whatever you want, balancecard and welcomebanner are missing cuz they arent implemented in the API yet

+## Quota
+Due to recent spamming incidents, quotas were added to stop the API from going down, down worry thoe!
+Its really subtle!

+### Default free tier
+-	1 request per second
+-	50 requests per hour
+-	250 requests per day

+### More tiers coming soon, if you have a big app and need it now, feel free to DM me on discord to discuss a price

 ## Made by
 Made with ❤ by French Noodles#6046, you can checkout my website [Here](https://frenchnoodles.xyz) or join my discord server [Here!](https://frenchnoodles.xyz/discord) if you have any questions or suggestions or bug reports